anuradhapurkayastha-gep/todo-win/README.md

 # todo-win
-This repo will be used for Gep-Teckathon 2020.
+This repo will be used for Teckathon 2020.